TheLancashireman/DhG2/doc/Configuration.md

 ### cfgfile

-The cfgfile variable contains the name and location of the configuration file.
-The configuration file is only read when DhG2 starts, so setting it with the "set" command makes little sense.
+This isn't a true configuration variable but it gets displayed when you use the "set" command with no parameters.
+It contains the location of the configuration file.

+To set this variable you must use the command line option, either "-c" or "--config".
+You cannot set it from within the program.

 ### dateformat